Baku Entry Requirements

 Alcohol

-Up to 3 liters of alcoholic beverages (including wine and beer)
+3 liters of any alcoholic beverages

 Tobacco